Send

 Adventists such as the Seventh Day Adventists.

 rapture from cherry-picked English translations of the Bible.
+His ideas

 Called the father of modern sensationalism.
 Darby had ideas that led to ideas of